-- 1. State ownership and control of Idaho water held in trust for the residents of the State of Idaho, and will oppose any policy, program or regulation, including Federal Energy Regulatory Commission (FERC) relicensing, which would infringe on this right; - 9 2.
-Defining local public interest, under water right law, to give priority to beneficial uses and 10 agricultural viability, with local vested interest and use, a priority; - 13 3.
-Sanctions upon any party making frivolous claims against water right applications; 14 15 - 4.
-Permittees on federal land being recognized and acknowledged as the owners of stock water rights in their allotments as their livestock provide beneficial use under state law and the water rights are an appurtenance of the private base property: - 5.
-Requiring that minimum stream flows not jeopardize water rights and are being financed by the benefit recipients; - 6.
-The continued wise development of all Idaho's rivers and their tributaries as working rivers: - 7.
-First in time, first in right, and state control of water issues within appropriate Idaho agencies without federal regulatory or legislative intervention: - 29 8.
-The privatization of Idaho irrigation canal systems; 30 - 9.
-The protection of canal and drain ditch easements from arbitrarily being taken over by cities, counties, state, federal or private developers or private landowners and developed into green belts or bike paths; - 10.
-The concept of conjunctive-use management when scientific evidence is available to support such management; - 11.
-Efforts by local groundwater districts to provide supplemental or water bank water to senior surface water users to prevent curtailment of iunior water rights.
-Irrigation districts shall have no net loss of irrigated acres due to growth and development; and - 12.
-Idaho water law that denies considering flood 45 control releases as a beneficial use.
-46
+- State ownership and control of Idaho water held in trust for the residents of the State of Idaho, and will oppose any policy, program, or regulation, including Federal Energy Regulatory Commission (FERC) relicensing, which would infringe on this right; - Defining local public interest, under water right law, to give priority to beneficial uses and agricultural viability, with local vested interest and use, a priority; - 3.
+Sanctions upon any party making frivolous claims against water right applications; - Permittees on federal land being recognized and acknowledged as the owners of stock water rights in their allotments as their livestock provide beneficial use under state law and the water rights are an appurtenance of the private base property; - 39 5.
+Requiring that minimum stream flows not 40 jeopardize water rights and are being financed by 41 the benefit recipients; - The continued wise development of all Idaho's rivers and their tributaries as working rivers; - First in time, first in right, and state control of water issues within appropriate Idaho agencies without federal regulatory or legislative intervention; - 48 8.
+The privatization of Idaho irrigation canal systems;

+- 9. The protection of canal and drain ditch easements 1 from arbitrarily being taken over by cities, 2 3 counties, state, federal or private developers or 4 private landowners and developed into green 5 belts or bike paths: 6 - 10.
+The concept of conjunctive-use management when scientific evidence is available to support such management: - 11.
+Efforts by local groundwater districts to provide 9 supplemental or water bank water to senior 10 surface water users to prevent curtailment of 11 12 junior water rights.
+Irrigation districts shall have no net loss of irrigated acres due to growth and 13 14 development: 15 - 12.
+Idaho water law that denies considering flood control releases as a beneficial use; and - 13.
+The right to have independent hearing officers in 18 contested water cases.
+19

-- 1. The Idaho Department of Water Resources accepting any further applications for water rights on surface stream water of the state that has been over-decreed and adjudicated.
-Adequate water for domestic and agricultural purposes should have priority over other uses when the water of any natural stream is insufficient, as per Article 15, Section 3 of the Idaho Constitution; - 2.
+- 1. The Idaho Department of Water Resources 20 accepting any further applications for water rights 21 on surface stream water of the state that has 22 been over-decreed and adjudicated.
+Adequate 23 24 water for domestic and agricultural purposes 25 should have priority over other uses when the water of any natural stream is insufficient, as per 26 Article 15.
+Section 3 of the Idaho Constitution: 27 28 - 2.
 Changing the historical beneficial use of water rights when that change will have a negative impact on other water right holders; - 3.
-The federal government changing the historic priorities and uses of water storage reservoirs; - 4.
+The federal government changing the historic priorities and uses of water storage reservoirs: - 4.
 Any diminishment of storage fill rights due to flood control or other discharge prior to season use including efforts by any entity that would count flood control releases against the storage rights of water right holders; - 5.
-Any federal agencies' use of priority dates, in regard to water rights, that are not in accordance with Idaho Water Law; - 6.
-The adoption of source water protection plans/ordinances by local government that create land use policies prohibiting generally accepted farming and animal agriculture practices/activities; - 7.
-Native American tribes and urban interface areas requiring/requesting water right encroachment permits on existing water right licenses and/or permits; - 8.
-Agreements between water groups that neglect the first in time, first in right and treat senior, junior, trust and expansion rights near-equal; and - 9.
-The 5-year averages that were used to determine the quantity of water that is allowed to be pumped by a user in the future.
+Any federal agencies' use of priority dates, in 38 39 regard to water rights, that are not in accordance with Idaho Water Law; 40 - 6.
+The adoption of source water protection 41 plans/ordinances by local government that create 42 land use policies prohibiting generally accepted 43 farming and animal agriculture 44 45 practices/activities; - 7.
+Native American tribes and urban interface areas 46 requiring/requesting water right encroachment 47 permits on existing water right licenses and/or 48 49 permits:

+- 8. Agreements between water groups that neglect the first in time, first in right and treat senior, junior, trust, and expansion rights near-equal; and - 9.
+The five-year averages that were used to determine the quantity of water that is allowed to be pumped by a user in the future.